ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Containerization has revolutionized the software industry, but using them blindly for everything without considering their drawbacks or…</blockquote>

 <h3>3.
-20 Life hacks for DevOps Engineers - <a href="https://medium.com/@jake.page91/20-life-hacks-for-devops-engineers-3cdfecf89938" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering NGINX: A Beginner-Friendly Guide to Building a Fast, Secure, and Scalable Web Server - <a href="https://medium.com/@nomannayeem/mastering-nginx-a-beginner-friendly-guide-to-building-a-fast-secure-and-scalable-web-server-cb075b423298" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jake Page`**
+✍️ **posted by `Nayeem Islam`**

-<blockquote>Tricks of the trade, hacks, trade secrets, cheat sheets, best practices, call them what you will.
-Every industry has them, and anyone who…</blockquote>
+<blockquote>Understanding NGINX: The Swiss Army Knife of Modern Web Servers</blockquote>

 <h3>4.
-The Journey from Scratch to Building a Platform - <a href="https://medium.com/@bruno.ga3/the-journey-from-scratch-to-building-a-platform-8975216b798e" target="_blank" rel="noopener noreferrer">link</a></h3>
+OpenMetrics is Archived, Merged into Prometheus - <a href="https://medium.com/@horovits/openmetrics-is-archived-merged-into-prometheus-d555598d2d04" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bruno Almeida`**
+✍️ **posted by `Dotan Horovits (@horovits)`**

-<blockquote>In the DevOps world, the focus is usually on simplifying development by making operations smoother and more transparent.
-But when you start…</blockquote>
+<blockquote>The CNCF has put the OpenMetrics open source specification back where it has always belonged — Prometheus exposition format.
+Here’s why.</blockquote>

 <h3>5.
 Container Security Scanning: Vulnerabilities, Risks and Tooling - <a href="https://medium.com/4th-coffee/container-security-scanning-vulnerabilities-risks-and-tooling-31b09f64e6f7" target="_blank" rel="noopener noreferrer">link</a></h3>